reaperofchaos/JSONtoSQLBuilder/README.md

 <a href='https://github.com/reaperofchaos/JSONtoSQLBuilder/blob/master/linux/SqlBuilder'>Linux Binary</a>

 ### Compile from Source
+Requires GCC and Make to compile <br />
+From a command prompt navigate to linux build folder and run make <br />
+Navigate to source directory in console <br />
 <pre>
-Requires GCC and Make to compile
-From a command prompt navigate to linux build folder and run make Navigate to source directory in console cd linux make clean make
+cd linux
+make clean
+make